 Here, colors that are used will have the best impact.
 You can also use the same font that is used on your website.
 Of course, if you can add the company’s logo in the background, that will be an additional benefit.

 Make sure to align explainers with the other forms of content.
 If you’re creating elaborate, scientific articles that rely on quality information instead of entertainment, it would be counterproductive if you started creating funny videos.

 Although animated videos let you diversify your content and try out new things, do not go overboard as this can alienate your loyal fans.

-During mock-up phase, style is chosen and characters are created.
-This is where the explainer video production actually start.
+During the mock-up phase, style is chosen and characters are created.
+This is where the explainer video production actually starts.